Tom Morello: Political views

 Morello, as well as fellow members of Rage Against the Machine, holds left-wing political views.
-Morello in particular identifies as a socialist, and has called socialism a necessity for the world, saying "I think [socialism is] a necessity, to save the planet [....]
+Morello in particular identifies as a socialist, and he has called socialism a necessity for the world, saying: "I think [socialism is] a necessity, to save the planet [...]
 Look at how capitalism has responded to the global pandemic–it's a disaster.
 Look at how capitalism has responded to the impending environmental crisis – it's a disaster.
-Look at how capitalism has responded to racism and anti-immigrant sentiment in the 21st century–it's a disaster."
+Look at how capitalism has responded to racism and anti-immigrant sentiment in the 21st century – it's a disaster."

 Morello frequently uses communist imagery, such as hammer and sickle stickers on his guitars, and Red star hats.
-Following the death of Cuban leader Fidel Castro, he expressed support saying "While I don't agree with all that Fidel Castro did there is ample reason why he is vilified in the US and yet remains a huge hero throughout the Third World [....]
+Following the death of Cuban leader Fidel Castro, he expressed support, saying: "While I don't agree with all that Fidel Castro did there is ample reason why he is vilified in the US and yet remains a huge hero throughout the Third World [...]
 By defying Yankee imperialism for 50 years, instituting the best healthcare, child immunization and literacy systems in the Western Hemisphere (surpassing the U.S. and Canada), exporting doctors to countries in need all over the globe [...], and being an unrepentant advocate of the poor and exploited it is no surprise that millions will mourn his passing."
 Regarding his childhood, Morello cites the Black Panther party, Marxist revolutionary Che Guevara and radical left militant organization Weather Underground as "Very important to [him].
 These were people who unapologetically stood up to injustice with the most forceful means necessary."

 Rage has expressed support for guerrilla movements such as the Zapatista Army of National Liberation, Shining Path as well as social and political movements such as the Brazilian Landless Workers' Movement.

 In May 2021, more than 600 musicians, including members of Rage Against the Machine, added their signature to an open letter calling for a boycott of performances in Israel until Israel ends its occupation of the Palestinian territories.
 Morello called for a ceasefire in the Gaza war.

-In 2023 he attended the 50th anniversary commemoration of the 1973 Chilean coup d'état, saying that the United States "shares responsibility" for the coup.
+In 2023, he attended the 50th anniversary commemoration of the 1973 Chilean coup d'état, saying that the United States "shares responsibility" for the coup.

 Activism

 Morello, with fellow members of Rage Against the Machine, protested the "Parental Advisory" sticker, introduced in 1987 in the U.S., on explicit albums and singles by Tipper Gore's Parents Music Resource Center.
 The protest consisted of the band refusing to perform at Lollapalooza 1993: They took the stage naked, mouths covered in duct tape, and bodies painted with the organization's abbreviation, PMRC.
-Instead of performing, the band allowed their instruments to feedback for 14 minutes.

 Morello is a member of the Industrial Workers of the World.